Codex-zero-source/DineChain/README.md

 ### Prerequisites

 - Python 3.10+
-- `pip` for package management
+- `pip` for package management.
-- A Stripe account
-- A Telegram bot token
+- A Telegram bot token.
-- Twilio account for WhatsApp
+- Twilio account for WhatsApp.
+- A Stripe account for card payments.
+- A Circle developer account for USDC payments.

 ### Installation